solter/pyTutorial/README.md

 ```
 This series of commands should have done the following:

+1. print the present working directory (`pwd` - where you are in the file system) to the screen.
-1. list the files and subdirectories in your current directory (this will probably be your home)
+2. list (`ls`) the files and subdirectories in your current directory (this will probably be your home)
-2. makes a new directory named 'my_new_directory'
+3. makes a new directory (`mkdir`) named 'my_new_directory'
-3. Same as 1, but should now include a new directory
+4. Same as 2, but should now include a new directory
-4. moves you into the directory 'my_new_directory'
+5. change the working directory (`cd`) 'my_new_directory'
+6. Same as 1.
+Note that it should now have appended the my_new_directory you just changed into
-5. echo prints 'Hello world' to the screen, but the `> test.txt` dumps the output into the file test.txt
+7. prints (`echo`) 'Hello world' to the screen, but the `> test.txt` dumps the output into the file test.txt
-6. copies the test.txt file to a new file called test2.txt
+8. copies (`cp`) the test.txt file to a new file called test2.txt
-7. less opens the file to view.
+9. opens the file to view (`less`).
 It is a minimal viewing program that does NOT allow editing of the file.
    Navigate with the arrow keys.
-Exit by pressing 'q'
+Quit/exit by pressing 'q'
-8. opens the test2.txt file.
+10. opens the test2.txt file.
 Should be identical to the test.txt file opened in 7
-9. man opens up the manual page for the command.
+11. opens up the manual page (`man`) for the command.
 This line opens up the manual command for man itself
-10. the man page for ssh.
+12. the man page for `ssh`.
 This is how you can move to using a different machine

+Here's a [cheat sheet](https://ubuntudanmark.dk/filer/fwunixref.pdf) for some common linux commands.

 ## Python
 For this demo we will be using python.